-Transport and fate of DDEs in the Southern California Bight

-Previous studies suggest that contaminated sediments on the PVS and two dumpsites in the Santa Monica Basin are dominant sources of DDTs in the SCB (Zeng et al. 1999, Zeng et al. 1999a, Venkatesan et al. 1996, Sherwood et al. 2002).
-Because of their location in deep water (800 m), however, the dumpsites are not expected to exert much impact on nearshore areas.
+Transport and Fate of DDEs in the Southern California Bight.
+Previous studies suggested that contaminated sediments on the PVS and two dumpsites in the Santa Monica Basin were dominant sources of DDTs in the SCB (5-7, 27).
+Because of their location in deep water (800 m), however, the dumpsites were not expected to exert much impact on nearshore areas.
 The clustering of the highest water column DDE concentrations on/near the PVS (Figure 1) strongly indicates that the PVS sediments remain as the primary source of DDTs within the SCB.
-Moreover, there are indications that the elevated concentrations associated with the southeastern part of SMB are linked to presentday contaminated sediments on the slope of Redondo Canyon bordering SMB and the PVS (Bay et al.

-2003).
-Long-range transport from the PVS to SMB was proposed as a viable mechanism causing the distribution pattern (Bay et al. 2003).
-The results from the present study are consistent with this proposed mechanism, thereby reinforcing the hypothesis that PVS sediments remain as the dominant source of DDT contamination to the nearshore environment.
+Moreover, there are indications that the elevated concentrations associated with the southeastern part of SMB are linked to present-day contaminated sediments on the slope of Redondo Canyon bordering SMB and the PVS (28).
+Long-range transport from the PVS to SMB was proposed as a viable mechanism causing the distribution pattern (28).
+The results from the present study are consistent with this proposed mechanism, while in addition reinforcing the hypothesis that PVS sediments remain as the dominant source of DDT contamination to the nearshore environment.

 In areas of the SCB that are relatively distant from the PVS, the presence of DDEs is thought to be a consequence of a repeated cycle of sediment resuspension/deposition and a short-range advection that gradually disperses DDEs from the initial deposition zone.
 This hypothesis was corroborated by correlation between organic carbon normalized sediment concentrations of p,p'- and o,p'-DDE and dissolved concentrations at the 2-m water depth (Figure 3).
-In the absence of significant contaminant transport from outside the PVS area, these correlations suggest a direct link between sediment and the overlying water column, i.e., the water column DDEs were derived from the same (sedimentary) source.
+In the absence of significant contaminant transport from outside the PVS area, these correlations suggest a direct link between sediment and the overlying water column; i.e., the water column DDEs were derived from the same (sedimentary) source.
 Therefore, the transport of DDEs via the water column is sufficiently slow and limited in range so as to maintain sufficient interaction between the sediments and the water.